maychen1/Data-analysis-sample/README.md

-# code-sample: Employment rate by industry
+# Data cleaning sample: Employment rate by industry

 SAEMP25N are GDP and personal income data in the United States.
 For this project, I want to reorder and analyze 2000 and 2017 SAEMP25N data in total and by industry.